juhasev/sample-ninja-help/rewards-tremendous.md

 #### Resending a Reward

-If a panelist reports a missing reward email, open **Redemptions**, locate the redemption, and click **Resend**.
-Tremendous re-delivers the reward to the original recipient's email address.
+If a panelist reports a missing reward email, open **Redemptions**, locate the redemption in the history, and click **Resend**.
+Your panel generates a brand new redemption link and sends the reward email again.

+To send it somewhere else, type an address into the **Enter alternate email** field before resending.
+This is useful when the panelist mistyped their address or has lost access to their mailbox.

+> Only ever resend to an address the panelist controls.
+Whoever receives the email can claim the reward.

 > Tip: ask the panelist to check their spam folder first — reward emails occasionally end up there.